connectedcompany/coco-agent/README.md

 ## Supported options

-Running `./coco-agent` will display supported commands and options.
+Running `coco-agent` will display supported commands and options.

 In the same way, description and options for each sub-command can be seen by passing the `--help` argument - e.g. `./coco-agent extract git-repo --help`.